yonifre/Maspik-Spam-blocklist/README.txt

 == Upgrade Notice ==

-= 1.0.0 =
+= 2.0.0 =
-Bug fixed - become more stable.
+Major Update - New user experience with a fresh & clear design. (note: previous spam log content will be deleted)